 When I first came to France, I’d hear people cheerily greet each other with “coucou” and I didn’t think it was French at first.
-To me, “coucou” sounded like a cuckoo clock or like you were calling someone crazy, not a friendly greeting.
+To me, coucou in French sounded like a cuckoo clock or like you were calling someone crazy, not a friendly greeting.
 Besides, wasn’t bonjour how you said hello in France?
-I quickly learned that coucou is indeed French and a totally normal thing to say.
+I quickly learned the coucou meaning and that yes, it is indeed French and a totally normal thing to say.
 Let’s get into the meaning of coucou in English and learn how it’s used in everyday life in France.

 Coucou meaning in English